javierlpzdr/movies-catalog/README.md

 The application has 3 routes:

 - [/](http://localhost:3000) shows a landing page.
 - [/search/[page]](http://localhost:3000/search) is the core of the application.
-There is the list of movies.
-By default, it shows you most popular movies.
-You can rate them, if you have a Guest session [More info](#guest-session).
-It has an optional page path parameter `page` to navigate though the catalog pages.
+There is a list of movies.
+By default, it shows you the most popular movies.
+You can rate them if you have a Guest session [More info](#guest-session).
+It has an optional page path parameter `page` to navigate through the catalog pages.
 It is possible to pass a query search param `?query={string}` to search in the catalog.
 - [/my-list](http://localhost:3000/my-list)

 ## Guest session

-The guest session is temporal session aimed to allow the user to rate the movies.
-It's stored in the local state and in local storage until it expires.
+The guest session is a temporal session aimed to allow the user to rate the movies.
+It's stored in the local state and local storage until it expires.

 To create it, click on the button "Create session" on the top right.
 This creates a new guest session into "TMDB".
-Now you are able to rate each movie clicking on its "rate" button (bottom right of the tile).
-Once you've clicked there, it shows you a modal to select the number of start to use to rate it.
+Now you can rate each movie by clicking on its "rate" button (bottom right of the tile).
+Once you've clicked there, it shows you a modal to select the number of stars to use to rate it.

 The rated movies take a bit to appear in the list of movies that are rated.
 Due to this, the action is optimistic.
-Even the movies has not been updated yet on the server, the frontend shows it as it was.
+Even though the movies have not been updated yet on the server, the front end shows it as it was.

 ## Rendering

-The application is created with next.js mainly because of its flexibility handling different ways to render the data.
-In this case the catalog is render from the server.
+The application is created with next.js mainly because of its flexibility in handling different ways to render the data.
+In this case, the catalog is rendered from the server.
 So it improves the SEO as it's easier for the robots to be found.
-But there are components that are handled by client side (as the rated list or the search bar).
+However, some components are handled by the client side (such as the rated list or the search bar).

 ## Global state